-He is chairman of Thomas Wall Trust and International Student House, president of ASET, vice-chair and governor of Trinity Laban Conservatoire of Music and Dance and of Trinity College London.
+He is chairman of Thomas Wall Trust, president of ASET, vice-chair and governor of Trinity Laban Conservatoire of Music and Dance and of Trinity College London.

 He has a strong interest in helping young people to achieve to their full potential, by overcoming barriers to progression wherever possible.

 Since retirement he has undertaken a number of consultancy projects for higher education including some on university governance.